matthieugomez/batchappend/README.md

 ## description

-`batchappend.ado` solves the following problem.
 When appending a bunch of `.dta` created from `xls`, two variables may have the same name but differing types (string vs numerical).
 In this case, `append` throws an error.
 With the `force` option, `append` converts the string observations to missing values.
-Instead, the command `capappend` converts the numerical observations to strings.
+Instead, the command `batchappend` converts the numerical observations to strings.

 ## installation